 3. Morning Glory Pool – Upper Geyser Basin

 Morning Glory Pool is one of the most photographed pools in Yellowstone.
-Morning Glory Pool gets its name from its beautiful blue color, which is caused by thermophilic bacteria.
+Morning Glory Pool gets its name from its beautiful blue color caused by thermophilic bacteria.
 The water in the pool is very hot, so beware if you’re tempted to take a dip.
 You’ll probably die.
 No joke.

 4. Riverside Geyser – Upper Geyser Basin